How to enable ReWire in other DAWs

 4. In the Sends menu, create a routing to the track in Reaper where the Ableton Live object is loaded.

-Please note that ReWire has been discontinued in Reason 11.
+Note: ReWire has been discontinued in Reason 11.
 If you have projects that use ReWire, you can keep your previous version of Reason installed alongside Reason 11.
 Otherwise, Propellerhead suggests that you use Reason Rack Plugin instead.

 1. First start Live and once it is fully loaded, launch Reason.
 In this order, Reason will launch as a Rewire Device.